Line S2 (Nanjing Metro)

 Line S2 (南京地铁S2号线 (Nánjīng Dìtiě S-Èr Hào Xiàn)) is a suburban rapid transit line in the Nanjing Metro system which is currently under construction.
 The initial phase is expected to open in 2027.
 The line will have passing loops for express and local services with express trains completing travel across the whole line in 30 minutes.

 History

+In 2020, the mayors of Nanjing and Ma'anshan Cities jointly signed the "Ningma Intercity Railway Co-construction Cooperation Agreement".

+The tender notice for the survey, design and review of the Nanjing-Ma'anshan intercity railway was released in September 2021.
+The first phase of the Nanjing section will have 8 stations and 26.9 kilometers, and the second phase will have 4 stations and 11.2 kilometers.

-Construction on the first phase, an elevated line from Cihu to Dangtu South, started on 30 December 2020.
+Construction of the Ma'anshan section, an elevated line from Cihugaoxinqu to Taibai, started on 30 December 2020.
+The Nanjing section started construction on December 28, 2021.